 - You do not have to take out an expensive loan and pay high amounts of interest.

 - Depreciation is no longer your concern.
 It’s well-known that the value of vehicles drop quickly from their original list price – even a car that holds its value well will lose around 50% of its worth within three years.
 As you don’t own the car you don’t have to worry about this loss of re-sale value.
 Most company car owners have car leasing agreements which allow them to return the car to the leasing company at the end of a contractual period (normally two-three years) and then take out leases on new vehicles.
-This means that the company car owners can avoid expensive maintenance costs as the car shows more wear and tear.
+This means that the company car owners can avoid expensive maintenance costs as the car begins to show more wear and tear.

 The main disadvantage to company cars is that car owners can now be heavily taxed based on the type of vehicle they drive, as the following section will explain.